Loading617/ForDaWebEmulator/README.md

 # ForDaWeb Emulator
-A Emulator For The Web
+A Emulator For The Web focused on GameCube, Wii U, PS2, PS3, Vita, DreamCast, Saturn & CD